 Universities should use more flexible approach for recognition of study periods with focus on learning outcomes, not subjects.
 (Activity 4.2)

-Flexibility in filling out an academic transcript with the possibility to indicate subjects taken abroad which do not necessarily match the subjects of the national curriculum but are comparable in terms of learning outcomes.
-(Activity 4.2)

 Recognition of periods of study should be based on comparability of learning outcomes.
 HEIs should consider recognising credits based on the comparability of the aims and learning outcomes of the programme and not individual course units and record mobility as a whole and not component by component.
+(Activity 4.3.1). it may be recommended that the decision, including the amount of transferred credits, should be decentralized and taken at the level of higher education institutions according to consistent criteria with focus on learning outcomes .

-(Activity 4.3.1)It is important that universities initiate changes of the teaching and learning environments to support competence-based and student-centred approaches.
+It is important that universities initiate changes of the teaching and learning environments to support competence-based and student-centred approaches.
 (Activity 3.4.1)

-It is recommended that universities establish clear programme management structures (e.g. programme Committees).
+It is recommended that universities establish clear management structures at the study programme level (e.g. programme Committees).
 (Activity 3.4.1)

 To provide much more information to students: study-programs descriptors, course descriptors (course catalogue both in national language and in English), information about the job market needs, feed-back about course and study programmes assessment, etc. (Activity 2.1)